Task Dependencies and Priority Inversion

 In the various codelabs dealing with scheduling, you learned how to schedule a hybrid set of tasks consisting of both periodic and aperiodic tasks.
 In these codelabs, the tasks were assumed to be independent and no task could block any other task.

-In this codelab, we address the problem of dependencies among tasks.
+In this codelab, we address the problem of dependencies among tasks and of priority inversion.
 In multitasking programs, tasks often need to share resources, which must be protected against concurrent access.
 Such protections are usually implemented using mutexes and Zephyr RTOS is no exception.

 In this codelab, you will also experience a situation similar to one that occurred on the Mars Rover Pathfinder in 1997 (see image below).
-Although you will experience it from a much more comfortable seat than the engineers did in 1997, this example should help to illustrate the need for implementing resource access protocols such as PIP in Zephyr RTOS.
+Although you will experience it from a much more comfortable seat than the engineers did in 1997, this example illustrates the need to implement resource access protocols, such as PIP in Zephyr RTOS, to mitigate priority inversion problems.

 Source: https://upload.wikimedia.org/wikipedia/commons/7/7f/Mars_Pathfinder_Lander_preparations.jpg